ilya0/project_02/README.md

 - Seeds - have a couple defined seeds and then also use the faker gem to spoof some of the users info
 - Authentication is done through bcrypt gem and through sessions controller
 - debugging was done with bye bug and rails c in terminal

+##Unsolved problems, etc.

+* needs description in profiles
+* could use a beutified layout
+* search functionality
+* styling